-- 7. Ask Other Users to Log Off: Make sure other users log off the system before you start the installation or before you modify any system parameters, as you will need to reboot the system.
-You can use the following command to notify users to save their work and log out.
+Make sure other users log off the system before you start the installation or before you modify any system parameters, as you will need to reboot the system.
+You can use the following command to notify users to save their work and log off.

-- \$ REPLY/ALL "shutdown_announcement"
+\$ REPLY/ALL "shutdown\announcement"

-- 8. Update System Parameters:
+8. Update system parameters.

-If you are installing VSI TCP/IP on your system for the first time, you need to modify the values in SYS \$SYSTEM: MODPARAMS.
-DAT.
-If the following parameters are not in SYS\$SYSTEM: MODPARAMS.
-DAT, you will need to add them with the recommended values shown below:
+If you are installing VSI TCP/IP on your system for the first time, you need to modify the values in SYS\$SYSTEM:MODPARAMS.DAT.
+If the following parameters are not in SYS\$SYSTEM:MODPARAMS.DAT, you will need to add them with the recommended values shown below: